AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. To filter the data in a column, click ![filter](images/metadata-filter.png) in the column header, enter the text to find, and press Enter.

 1. Click the `Details` tab in the `Preview Information` pane, to review the asset rule statistics to validate that the rule produced the expected number of assets and the expected number of streams were processed.

    In the [Tank Rule A example](#tank), we expect to see three assets as indicated in the **Total Assets**. **Streams Processed** is the total number of streams in the namespace.
 The asset rule checks every stream name in the namespace to see if it matches the specified pattern.
 In this example, six of the nine streams matched the pattern.
    ![Asset Statistics](images/stats.png)

 1. To return to earlier steps and make any changes to the tokens, token mapping, or asset configuration, click **Back**.

+1. To save the rule configuration without running it, click **Save as Draft**.
+Use this option to continue modifying the rule later.

 1. To save the rule configuration and run the rule, click **Save & Execute**.

    The rule appears in the Asset Rule Builder list and a message confirms that the rule was successfully created.
 The rule is executed and applied to the streams, and the assets are created.

    **Note:** Click on the rule in the Asset Rule Builder list to open a pane that displays any errors that occurred during the execution of the rule.

 ## Review the assets